keylanami/ISD-Kei/README.md

 # ISD-Kei
-🪸 - Keyla Namira Johan's Module and Journal Archive
+🪸 - Keyla Namira Johan's Data Strcuture Module and Journal Archive

-🥠 - A personal repo i'll use to place all my Data Structure assignments,
+🥠 - A personal repo

 🫧 - whose NIM is 60706240065 and